cgaebel/NewLang/README.markdown

 _ben: Overloaded operators should have a guarantee of purity - that if the same object is invoked with the same operator and the same parameter(s), then the result is guaranteed._
+_clark: What about if when an operator is overloaded, it MUST have the same mathematial properties as the thing it's emulating.
+Therefore, the (+) operator must be associative and commutative.
+This will ensure that only math-emulators overload these operators.
+We still need to think of a syntax though.
+And don't forget that there are unary AND binary operators, as well as the possibilty (or lack) of user-defined operators._

+What about the following implementation?

+    S uop(string op, const S* a);             // unary ops S bop(string op, const S* a, const S* b); // binary ops

+Fatal flaw: how do we handle `a += b`?

 ### Casting between arbitrary types should be allowed.